rstiff/Aircrack-ng-WPA-WPA2-/README.md

-WPA2 networks are more secure and
+WPA2 networks are more secure and are what most people use for there networks as well.
+WPA2 networks provide stronger data protection and network access control.
+As well WPA2 supports AES(Advanced Encryption Standard) encryption, wich is more secure tham TKIP.

+Example attack on a WPA/WPA2 network